-Cole was the representative for Wisconsin’s 2nd congressional district and was a Whig.
+Cole was the representative for Wisconsin’s 2nd congressional district as a Whig.
 He served from 1849 to 1851.

 From Dec 1849 to Mar 1851, Cole missed 90 of 572 roll call votes, which is 15.7%.
 This is better than the median of 21.1% among the lifetime records of representatives serving in Mar 1851.
 The chart below reports missed votes over time.